Susan Stoltenberg, Executive Director

 Rebecca Alexander, Foundation and Corporate Relations Program Manager

-Rebecca is a skilled fundraiser with three years of experience soliciting gifts for community-based non-profits.
-She possesses excellent writing and researching skills.
-Her previous experience includes grant writing, foundation research, and direct sales.
-Rebecca is committed to eliminating racism, empowering women, and the self-determination of all people.
-She holds a Bachelor’s degree in History and American Ethnic Studies from Willamette University.
+Rebecca is a skilled fundraiser with six years of experience soliciting gifts for community-based non-profits.
+An excellent writer and communicator, she is passionate about helping nonprofits describe their impact.
+Rebecca also serves as the Assistant Director of Development for Impact NW and has consulted with a number of Portland-area nonprofits including the Nonprofit Association of Oregon, Adelante Mujeres, and Oregon Campus Compact.
+She possesses a deep commitment to eliminating racism, empowering women, and the self-determination of all people.
+Rebecca holds a Bachelor’s degree in History and American Ethnic Studies from Willamette University.

 domestic violence services